-According to Dr. Merten, it takes a woman’s body a full year to recover following child rearing.
-Because the body is still undergoing the natural healing process during this period, he recommends waiting one year after the birth of the final child to consider a mummy makeover.
+According to Dr Merten, it takes a woman’s body a full year to recover following child rearing.
+Because the body is still undergoing the natural healing process during this period, he recommends waiting one year after the birth of the final child to consider a post pregnancy reconstruction.
 In addition, many mothers with small children might not have the time or the extra help required for the surgery and the recovery.
 Depending on which combination of treatments is performed, recovery can take up to six weeks.

-Dr. Merten has noticed that time for recovery is the main worry for all young mothers.
+Dr Merten has noticed that time for recovery is the main worry for all young mothers.
 He recommends the surgery to be planned with family support to minimise this concern.
-The Sydney plastic surgeon finds patients who spend time planning their mummy makeover procedures and their recovery possess positive expectations and have a high rate of satisfaction after the surgery is complete.
+The Sydney plastic surgeon finds patients who spend time planning their post pregnancy reconstruction procedures and their recovery possess positive expectations and have a high rate of satisfaction after the surgery is complete.
 These patients tend to be realistic with their goals, and mostly want their bodies back to what they were like before, rather than wanting unnatural or excessive changes.

 About Steve Merten, FRACS